Our DIY range hood cover is complete! It turned out gorgeous and the cover itself cost less than $30!

 5. Attach plywood range hood cover

-Use a circular saw and cut the 1/4″ plywood to size for the front cover.
+Use a circular saw and cut the 1/4″ plywood to size for the front cover or front panel.
 We made ours a little taller than the angled 1×2 boards.

-Secure with 1″ brad nails and a brad nailer to the 1x2s.
+Secure the piece of plywood with 1″ brad nails and a brad nailer to the 1x2s to create the front of the hood.

-For the sides, I clamped plywood up and then traced the exact shape we needed to cut.
+For the sides of the hood, I clamped plywood up and then traced the exact shape we needed to cut.
 Then, a circular saw and straight edge guide was used to make the perfect cut.

 6. Add front range hood cover trim

-The front range hood cover was trimmed out with this lattice trim and 1″ brad nails.
+The front range hood cover was trimmed out with this lattice trim and 1″ brad nails and nail gun.
 It hides the plywood edges too!
 If this range hood cover were larger I would have added trim to the sides too, but it was just too small.

 7. Caulk, fill holes, prime, and paint DIY hood range cover

-At this point we caulked all the gaps and seams, filled holes with a lightweight spackle, primed, and then painted.
+At this point we caulked all the gaps and seams, filled nail holes with a lightweight spackle and wood filler, primed, and then painted.
 I used the same paint as our extended kitchen cabinet enclosure, Benjamin Moore Advance in White Dove (satin sheen).

 8. Cut and install 1×6 stained wood board to range hood cover frame